Azure/iot-edge-v1/modules/logger/devdoc/logger.md

 ### Overview

 This module logs all the received traffic.
 The module has no filtering, so it logs everything into a file.
 The file contains a JSON object.
-THe JSON object is an array of individual JSON values.
-There are 2 types of such JSON values: markers for being/end of logging and effective log data.
+The JSON object is an array of individual JSON values.
+There are 2 types of such JSON values: markers for begin/end of logging and effective log data.

 #### Additional data types
 ```c